aurora-opensource/xviz/docs/protocol-schema/declarative-ui.md

 components) can be moved outside of their layout element.
 A table, for example, could be clicked and dragged to free float inside the application outside of the panel that originally contained it.
 Components previously dragged out can be dragged back into the layout element that originally contained them.
-The formal type for drag out is drag_out.
+The formal type for drag out is `dragout`.

 ## Component Interaction Types